danijeldragicevic/compress-decompress-jsons-rest-service/README.md

 Mule4 example app.
 Able to receive and produce compressed files.

 Service is able to:
-- receive JSON data, compress it to ZIP format and store in local file;
+- receive plain JSON data, compress it to ZIP format and store in local file;
-- receive zipped data, decompress it to JSON format and store in local file.
+- receive zipped JSON data, decompress it and store in local file.

 # Technology
 - RAML 1.0